ahmad-kad/cs272_DRL_final/README.md

 # Urban Junction Environment

-Highway environment for autonomous driving research with procedural scenario generation and adversarial traffic.
+A highway environment for autonomous driving research with procedural scenario generation and adversarial traffic.

-## Features

-- **Procedural Generation**: Varied road layouts, traffic patterns, and environmental conditions
-- **Multi-Scenario Support**: Highway, merge, and intersection scenarios
-- **Adversarial Traffic**: Intelligent vehicles that challenge the ego vehicle
-- **Multi-modal Observations**: Lidar and visual observations available
-- **Highway-Env Integration**: Built on the established highway-env framework

 ## Installation